cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 ---
-title: Unified upstream/downstream testing with TMT and Packit
+title: Unified upstream and downstream testing with TMT and Packit
 author: pitti
 date: 2021-04-05
 category: howto
 tags: qa testing gating distribution fmf tmt fedora packit
-comments: true
 ---

+Automated package update gating can tremendously increase the quality of a Linux distribution.
+(Gated packages are only accepted into a distribution when tests pass.)

-Two and a half years ago, we started to [gate the Fedora cockpit package on our browser integration tests](https://src.fedoraproject.org/rpms/cockpit/c/f639e531f9357e1a42ce7a050726d520c1586535), and since then have run an ever-increasing number of tests in it.
-When doing it properly, automated package update gating can increase the quality of a Linux distribution tremendously -- I've worked a lot on that in [Ubuntu](https://wiki.ubuntu.com/ProposedMigration) and [Debian](https://ci.debian.net/status/) [many years ago](https://piware.de/2011/11/12-04-testing-ftw/), and I am really happy to see it happening in Fedora as well, even though adoption is slow (because it does not do reverse dependency gating yet).
+Two and a half years ago, we started to [gate the Fedora cockpit package on our browser integration tests](https://src.fedoraproject.org/rpms/cockpit/c/f639e531f9357e1a42ce7a050726d520c1586535).
+We have continued to increase the number of tests ever since.

+I'm especially happy gating is now in Fedora, as I had worked on [testing in Ubuntu](https://wiki.ubuntu.com/ProposedMigration) and [Debian](https://ci.debian.net/status/) [many years ago](https://piware.de/2011/11/12-04-testing-ftw/).
+(Adoption is a bit slower in Fedora, as it does not do reverse dependency gating *yet*.)

 ## Fedora gating woes

-But since then we've had an ever-increasing problem: The more tests we added to it, the more likely any of them failed.
-The environment where Fedora runs its tests is different to our upstream VMs in quite a lot of subtle ways: configuration, capacity, and timing.
-So while we gate every PR on a dozen operating systems with several hundred complex integration tests, these did not take into account these differences.
-These distribution gating tests failed at the worst possible time: *after* an upstream release, when the damage was done.

-They were also rather awkward to reproduce locally, one would have to know a lot of tricks like where to download the gating VM images from, and how to invoke them.
-The original definition of Fedora's [Standard Test Interface](https://docs.fedoraproject.org/en-US/ci/standard-test-interface/), while being fairly flexible and precise on the test API, was missing to pin down the test environment.
-It was mostly hand-waved away as "just run `ansible-playbook` in a VM".
+But there's a problem of scale: The more tests we add to gating, the more likely any one of them may fail.

+Fedora's distribution gating tests also failed at the worst possible time: After an upstream release.
+This means Fedora's package would have to drift from Cockpit's own release.
+Cockpit would have to make Fedora-specific hotfixes to make the tests happy.

+### Problem 1: Fedora's test environment is different from our own in many subtle ways

+Cockpit gates on a dozen operating systems with several hundred complex integration tests.
+Fedora's testing is much simpler, as Fedora does not need to test how well Cockpit works on Debian, of course.

+Fedora's VMs use different settings from Cockpit's, such as the number of CPUs and amount of RAM.

+The time it takes to perform each test varies as well.
+(Fedora's testing VMs are especially slow during evenings in Europe.)

+### Problem 2: Reproducing Fedora's tests locally has been difficult

+Running Fedora's tests outside of its testing environment requires know-how and several tricks.

+- Where can someone download the gating VM images?
+- How are the gating VM images invoked?
+- How is the test environment pinned down?
+The documentation was not specific enough, saying "just run `ansible-playbook` in a VM".

+Fedora's [Standard Test Interface](https://docs.fedoraproject.org/en-US/ci/standard-test-interface/) was flexible and precise when covering the API, but lacked details in usage.

+### Time to fix

-I can't remember a single bodhi update in the last year when these tests went green, there was always a bunch of failures; so it really got high time to fix this once and for all.
+It felt like every single bodhi update in the last year had failing tests.
+I couldn't remember a single time when tests were green by default.

+It was time to fix this once and for all.

 ## Fix: Run distribution tests upstream

-The conceptual solution is quite obvious:
+The concept to fix the tests is simple:
 1. Pin down the environment where these tests run, and provide a tool to create and use them.
- 2. Make it trivial to locally run and debug a package's gating tests.
+2. Make it trivial to locally run and debug a package’s gating tests.
- 3. Run these gating tests for *every* upstream change (i.e. pull request), in *exactly the same* environment, with *exactly the same* test metadata and configuration.
+3. Run gating tests for *every* upstream change (i.e. pull request), using *the exact same* environment, test metadata, and configuration.

-I'm really happy that all of these finally exist!
+I'm happy to say that, after a lot of work, all these now exist!

 ## Flexible Medadata Format

-[FMF](https://tmt.readthedocs.io/en/latest/spec.html) is the successor of the Ansible based [Standard Test Interface](https://docs.fedoraproject.org/en-US/ci/standard-test-interface/).
-It is declarative, YAML, completely distribution/project agnostic, and rather rich (i.e. flexible), so that it does not limit by design what your tests can do or where to run them.
-Despite its complexity, most of its settings have sane defaults, so that you don't need to know that much about it.
+[FMF](https://tmt.readthedocs.io/en/latest/spec.html) (Flexible Metadata Format) is the successor of the Ansible-based Standard Test Interface.
+It is declarative YAML and completely distribution/project agnostic.
+The "flexible" in FMF is rich, so that (by design) it does not limit what tests can do or where to they run.
+Despite its complexity, most settings have good defaults, so you don’t need to know about every detail.

-As a reference for the Cockpit world, check out how FMF was [added to starter-kit](https://github.com/cockpit-project/starter-kit/commit/09823650e222da0): The central file is [test/browser/main.fmf](https://github.com/cockpit-project/starter-kit/blob/master/test/browser/main.fmf) which lists the test dependencies, the entry script, and a timeout:
+We first added FMF to Cockpit's [starter kit](https://github.com/cockpit-project/starter-kit/commit/09823650e222da0).
+As a reference, the central file is `[test/browser/main.fmf](https://github.com/cockpit-project/starter-kit/blob/master/test/browser/main.fmf)`.
+This lists the test dependencies, the entry script, and a timeout:

 ```yaml
 summary: